dbashford/hapi-route-builder/README.md

 # hapi-route-builder
-A fluid/builder pattern approach to constructing Hapi Routes
+A fluid/builder pattern approach to constructing Hapi Routes.